All rights belong to their respective authors. If you wish to use this material, please contact us.

 Q. Do you keep in contact with anyone from the early days?

 A. My friend Ritchie Blackmore (Deep Purple, Rainbow) is coming to the House of Blues on the 27th.
-He’s doing an all acoustic set, you know, cowboy and Indian instruments.
+He’s doing an all-acoustic set, you know, cowboy and Indian instruments.
 I’m gonna see him.
 I haven’t seen him in about 30 years, you know?
 We were in a band together called Screaming Lord (David) Sutch (who hung himself).
 He really couldn’t sing, just terrible, but he was a great showman.
 He had no singing talent, but great showmanship.
 We had all the rockers in that day.
 If you were a rocker, you played with Screaming Lord Sutch.
 He had Eric Clapton and lots of other guys.
 I saw Deep Purple and Ian Gillan six months ago at the House of Blues too, and then Thin Lizzy.
 I used to do sessions for studios and we’d get calls all the time to do session work, and we’d never have any idea what we’d be doing.
 I got a call one night at 10:00 from Decca Records and I had no idea what it was.
 I got to the studio and said, “What am I doing today?”
 And they said, “You’re working with Thin Lizzy.”
 It was 1971 then and they weren’t really famous then, so I said, “What, who are these guys?”
 And he said, “I don’t know.
 They’re in the bar, go talk to them.”
-I walked in the bar and I saw these guys with this long hair, and I knew, “That’s got to be the band.”
-I went up and introduced myself, and Phil Lynott was this half colored Irish guy, and he said, “I want you to scream for me.”
+I walked into the bar and I saw these guys with this long hair, and I knew, “That’s got to be the band.”
+I went up and introduced myself, and Phil Lynott was this half-colored Irish guy, and he said, “I want you to scream for me.”
 And I was like, “What?
 What the hell do you mean?”
 “I’ve only been singing a little while, and I don’t know how to scream.
 I hear you’re the best screamer in town, so when we get to the studio, I’ll point at you, and you scream.”
 So that’s what I did.
-I went in the studio, he pointed, I went “AAAAAAAHHHH,” went to the bar for a drink, and never even heard the album.
+I went into the studio, he pointed, I went “AAAAAAAHHHH,” went to the bar for a drink, and never even heard the album.

 Q. So what are you doing now?